MatkeSE/Book-Store-App/README.md

 When
-logged in, admin has his own separate page that is responsible for maintaining the application, maintaining the database, as well as adding new books, update books as well as delete them.
+logged in, admin has his own separate page that is responsible for maintaining the application, maintaining the database, as well as add new books, update books and delete them, or change the status of the book to inactive, which means that users cannot buy it at the moment

 Back-end: Java, MySQL
 Front-end: HTML, CSS, Bootstrap